-Welcome Hours: Tuesday & Thursday 7:30P.M.-8:30P.M. or by appointment.
-Welcome (office) Hours end on 12/4/2025.
+Office Hours: Tuesday & Thursday from 7:30PM - 8:30PM or by appointment Office hours end on

---- You are encouraged to visit me during virtual welcome office hours or to contact me via email or phone, whenever a need arises.
-Please discuss with me any concerns you may have regarding our class as soon as possible, (before the quiz, exam, etc.) & do not wait too long to get in touch with me.
-I am very aware that students can have important familial, community spiritual, and/or religious obligations.
-Kindly reach out to me to let me know of your needs, so we can work together, to develop solutions and seek out ways to enhance your learning experience.
+---You are encouraged to visit me during virtual office hours or to contact me via email or phone, whenever a need arises.
+Do visit my office hours in case you have questions regarding assignments, grades etc. Please discuss with me any concerns you may have regarding our class as soon as possible (before the quiz, exam, etc.) & do not wait too long to get in touch with me.
+You are most welcome to come to my office hours multiple times.
+This allows us to get to know you better.
+Drop in to chat about anything that you find interesting in the course and get your questions answered.
+I am very aware that students can have important familial, community, spiritual, and/or religious obligations.
+It is my endeavor to be as flexible as I can, to support your learning.
+Kindly reach out to me to let me know of your needs, so we can work together to develop solutions and seek out ways to enhance your learning experience.